eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 ## Access Lanes

-Each bus stop may have additional child elements to model access from other parts of the network (e.g. road access to a stop on the rail network).
+Each bus or train stop may have additional child elements to model access from other parts of the network (e.g. road access to a stop on the rail network).
 This takes the following form: